Popsicled/CEPWA3/proposal.md

 # General description of project
-> E.g. Building an inventory tracking system for my CCA
+> Building a general-use Discord bot for my CCA (RISAC)

-#Goals of project
+# Goals of project
-> E.g. Streamline tracking and cataloguing of inventory to facilitate member loans, repairs & Semester stock-taking needs
+> Allow members to view past resources in an efficient manner
+> Take attendance more efficiently

 # Listing of features
-> List all the features in the fully functional app - you may choose to work on a subset of this listing to produce a MVP (minimum viable product) given constraint of time
+> MVP
+> - Collect members' information and link to their Discord accounts
+> - Categorise members according to their role in the CCA (current member, alumni, EXCO) and allow different commands to be run from that
+> - Take attendance quickly
+>
+> Extra
+> - Allow members to view past resources more efficiently
 # External Scanning
-> Are there similar apps / codebase that you found online that is similar to your project?
-Provide link(s) to these projects and outline how will your project be different?
+> Since this is something that is so specific, there are no apps that currently exist that does exactly what this app will do, but there are some similar apps.
+>
+> [Dyno](https://dyno.gg) is an app that can run automated tasks, though it is limited in customisation.

 # Listing of Key Use Cases
-> Yearly, CCA senior will do stock-take and will need to generate a report on the existing stock.
-> Start of school break, members will loan equipment and will need to return when school break ends.
+> Every session, attendance can be taken
+>

 # Skills that my project requires me to pick up
 > List out the skills that you are not familiar with that is necessary due to the project scope.